Professional Unicorn. Queer Iraqi non-binary Brit.

-I am the writer/director of three shorts that all share a focus on queer intersectional people of colour.
+I am the writer/director of four shorts that all share a focus on queer intersectional people of colour.
 The latest, ANEMONE, was made with the support of BBC Films and Film London - it tells the story of a non-binary second generation teenager who uses the magic of marine life to express their gender identity to religious relatives.
 The second is a commission for NOWNESS (available here), an exploration of how female-bodied drag queen Victoria Sin transforms social space through their drag - this has just gained official entry into the BFI London Film Festival.
 The second is an autobiographical short film entitled Run(a)way Arab - which thinks about the relationship between drag culture and Middle-Eastern femininity, and a genderqueer Arab boy's memory of their Muslim mother.
-Both are produced by Savannah James-Bayly of Fox Cub Films - this has screened at the London Short Film Festival, and is continuing its festival run this year.
+Both are produced by Savannah James-Bayly of Fox Cub Films - this has screened at the London Short Film Festival, BFI Flare, East End Film Festival & OutFest LA Film Festival.
 The third is an experimental short documentary commissioned by the BFI & BBC, called CLASH, critiquing how period dramas erase the diverse reality of Britain.
 It is told through candid interviews with queer people of colour, and staged parodic period drama sequences.
-It was broadcast on BBC 4 on the 24th of September to 125k viewers, and is available on BFI-player here.
+It was broadcast on BBC 4 on the 24th of September 2017 to 125k viewers, and is available on BFI-player here.

 I am writing my debut book, a memoir about intersectionality - UNICORN - with 4th Estate Books (Harper Collins).
 This will be published in 2019.
 I am also a freelance writer for various publications - I am writing a column for The Gay Times & Attitude Magazine, and two/three a month for Independent Voices.
-I have written freelance for the following publications - The i-Paper, i-D Magazine, Little White Lies, Gay Star News, Hunger Magazine, CNN, HUCK Magazine, Visual Verse, Zed Books, Saqi Books, the BFI, Cause & Effect Magazine & The Inkling Magazine.
+I have written freelance for the following publications - The Guardian, The i-Paper, i-D Magazine, Little White Lies, Gay Star News, Hunger Magazine, CNN, HUCK Magazine, Visual Verse, Zed Books, Saqi Books, the BFI, Cause & Effect Magazine & The Inkling Magazine.